svaarala/duktape/doc/debugger.rst

 Violating this contract is undefined behavior and may corrupt debugger state, cause incorrect behavior, or even lead to a segfault.
-In the future it would be nice to make this more robust, e.g. by sandboxing the function so that it cannot access unrelated stack values.
+In the future it would be nice to make this more robust, e.g. by sandboxing the function so that it cannot access unrelated stack values and is allowed to throw errors safely.

 The dvalues of a message are pushed in the order they are received.
 This makes them inconvenient to access using negative indices, since the relative position